 Navigating with GPS

-Suunto Traverse Alpha uses the Global Positioning System (GPS) to determine your current position.
+Suunto Ambit3 Sport uses the Global Positioning System (GPS) to determine your current position.
 GPS incorporates a set of satellites that orbit the Earth at an altitude of 20,000 km at the speed of 4 km/s.

-The built-in GPS receiver in Suunto Traverse Alpha is optimized for wrist use and receives data from a very wide angle.
+The built-in GPS receiver in Suunto Ambit3 Sport is optimized for wrist use and receives data from a very wide angle.

 Getting GPS signal

-Suunto Traverse Alpha activates GPS automatically when you select a sport mode with the GPS functionality, determine your location, or start navigating.
+Suunto Ambit3 Sport activates GPS automatically when you select a sport mode with the GPS functionality, determine your location, or start navigating.

 When you activate GPS for the first time, or have not used it for a long time, it might take longer than usual to get a GPS fix.
 Subsequent GPS starts will take less time.

-To minimize GPS initiation time, hold the watch steady facing up and make sure you are in an open area with a clear view of the sky.
+To minimize GPS initiation time, hold the watch steady with GPS facing up and make sure you are in an open area so that the watch has a clear view of the sky.

-Regularly synchronize your Suunto Traverse Alpha with Suunto Movescount to get the latest satellite orbit data.
+Regularly synchronize your Suunto Ambit3 Sport with Movescount to get the latest satellite orbit data.
 This reduces the time needed to get the GPS fix and improves track accuracy.